privacybydesign/irma-documentation/yivi-docs/blog/2024-12-12-dec-update/index.md

 As the completion of the staging environment nears, we've started working on the production environment.

 ### Better Secret management
-In order to have a safe and trustworthy Yivi, it's critical that credentials are kept secret.
-Cloud infrastructure and secrets require a well thought process.
-We selected mature tooling on secret management which allows for multiple scenarios, including CI/CD pipelines must not be able to read them, the cluster must be able to reference to them.
-In the future we want to incorporate HSM's.
+For Yivi to remain safe and trustworthy, we must carefully manage our credentials and secrets.
+We’ve selected mature tooling for secret management to handle multiple scenarios.
+For instance, CI/CD pipelines should not be able to read secrets directly, while our Kubernetes cluster must be able to reference them.
+We’re also considering incorporating Hardware Security Modules (HSMs) in the future to further strengthen our security posture.

 ### Deployment using GitHub Actions
-Up until now we've been deploying our staging environment by hand.
-In production we maintain a least privilege policy, meaning no contributor should have default access to our production cluster, containing several issuers, the key share server and other components.
-Having no access except in case of emergencies includes that deployments to production have to be automatically,
+Until now, deployments to our staging environment have been handled manually.
+In production, we follow a least-privilege policy, meaning contributors don’t have default access to our production cluster.
+To maintain this, deployments must be automatic and controlled.

-include: increases quality by adding testing, less mistakes, 4 eyes principle when deploying, etc.
+By leveraging GitHub Actions for deployments, we’ll ensure:

+- Higher quality through automated testing
+- Fewer human errors
+- A “four-eyes” principle for increased security and accountability

 ## Closing 2024
 This year has been an important one for Yivi.
-The transition from SIDN to Caesar Groep has began, and what a start it was.
-We're thrilled to see the renewed interest in Yivi and the opportunities that come with it!
+The transition from SIDN to Caesar Groep has begun, and what a start it was.
+We’re thrilled to see the renewed interest in Yivi and the opportunities that come with it.

 Thank you all for being a part of the Yivi community.
 This concludes the December update.
 Feel free to contact us with any questions or remarks.

-We will see you next month with the next update, and for now, merry Christmas and a happy new year!
+We will see you next month with the next update.
+For now, we wish you a merry Christmas and a happy new year!

 Kind regards,

 Dibran, Sara, Wouter, Martijn, Jasper, Leon, Ivar, and Sietse.
 The Yivi team